 A makeshift memorial at the childrens' school after the crash.
 Image source: Wavy News

-Five elementary school children died when the bus that they were riding left the roadway and crashed into a tree on Monday afternoon in Chattanooga, Tennessee.
+Five elementary school children died in a bus accident in Chattanooga, Tennessee Monday afternoon after the bus that they were riding left the roadway and crashed into a tree.
 Twenty-three more were taken to local hospitals for treatment of their injuries; six were listed in critical condition on Tuesday afternoon.
 A total of 35 elementary school students were riding the bus at the time of the crash.
 The bus ended up on its side, with its roof collapsed by the tree.

 Emergency responders at the scene of the crash.
 Image source: USA Today

 Parents raised concerns about bus company’s disregard for safety

 This is not Johnthony Walker’s first accident at work.
 Just two months ago, he sideswiped a Kia Soul while crossing into oncoming traffic.
 He was driving a school bus at that time, and there were children in the back.
 Although Walker was cited for failure to yield, he was allowed to keep his job, and it is not clear whether his employer took any disciplinary action.

 Walker was employed by Durham School Services, a bus service provider with a checkered history of safety violations.
 Buses operated by Durham School Services have been involved in a total of 346 crashes in the last two years.
 During that time frame, 142 of those crashes caused injuries, and three involved fatalities.
 The company owns more than 13,000 vehicles, and has contracts to operate school buses in many states.
 The company’s buses transport more than 1 million American students every school day.
 Investigators have discovered that some of Durham’s employees did not have appropriate driver’s licenses to perform operate the vehicles that they were working with.